yotann/bcdb/docs/memodb/json.md

 MemoDB integers are represented with JSON numbers, without a fraction or an exponent.

-##### Rationale
+#### Rationale

 MemoDB supports the full range of 64-bit signed integers, which JSON can represent perfectly well.
-However, some JSON implementations don't support the full 64-bit integer range because they parse all JSON numbers as floating-point.
-It would be too awkward to work around this problem by using alternative representations of integers.
+Some JSON implementations don't support the full 64-bit integer range because they parse all JSON numbers as floating-point, but it would be too awkward to work around this problem by using alternative representations of integers.

 ## Floats